DridiAsma/invoice_system/README.md

 # Project Setup Guide
-Project configuration guide.

 ## Overview
-Administrative dashboard for a debt company system responsible for collecting debt from banks using [Laravel](https://laravel.com/) as a framework.
+A management dashboard for a debt collection company for banks using [Laravel](https://laravel.com/) as a framework.

 The dashboard only supports the Arabic language, providing a set of features: